What they say

-These are all the musings of someone with self-doubt, who may even hold a title of manager, Vice-President, COO or CEO.
+These are all the musings of someone with self-doubt, who may even hold the title of manager, Vice-President, COO, or CEO.
 They wouldn’t dare share these thoughts with their colleagues or subordinates, yet they still have them.
 It’s called Imposter Syndrome and people you would rate as highly successful have suffered from it as well.
-In the New York Times article by Jessica Bennett, she outlines stories from Maya Angelou, Tina Fey and Michelle Obama related to this specific issue.
+In the New York Times article by Jessica Bennett, she outlines stories from Maya Angelou, Tina Fey, and Michelle Obama related to this specific issue.

 This past month, I’ve had a number of clients who wanted help overcoming this type of internal banter.
 So through coaching, I would ask questions, such as:

 - What evidence have you seen that demonstrates you’re not as credible as others?